Monday 17 September 2012

 Back in May I likened the record to a greatest hits compilation, where each song can easily stand on its own merits, and I stand behind that opinion today.
 My criticism then was that, even in its brevity, Celebration Rock bleeds together as a whole, blurring any real distinguishing lines between songs.
 Again, I’ll stand behind that observation, but that might not be a wholly bad thing.
 We are talking about the best Canadian record, right?
 In that sense, Celebration Rock deserves to be counted among the best albums of the year.
 It takes some time, but “Adrenaline Nightshift” will stand apart from “Fire’s Highway” just as much as “Younger Us” does from “The House That Heaven Built”.
 It will take considerably less time to realize that celebration Rock truly stand apart from the rest of the year’s record releases, in that it truly is a record, a statement, a manifesto even.

 Let the continuous thunder of Japandroids roll on for years to come.
 Stay young forever, boys.

-This entry was posted on Monday, September 17th, 2012 at 7:00 am and is filed under Bandcamp, QBiM SPiNS.
+This entry was posted on Monday, September 17th, 2012 at 7:00 am and is filed under QBiM SPiNS.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.